cisagov/Malcolm/sensor-iso/README.md

 The boot menu of the sensor installer image provides several options:

 * **Live system** and **Live system (fully in RAM)** may also be used to run the sensor in a "live USB" mode without installing any software or making any persistent configuration changes on the sensor hardware.
-* **Install sensor** and **Install sensor (encrypted)** are used to install the sensor onto the current system.
+* **Install Hedgehog Linux** and **Install Hedgehog Linux (encrypted)** are used to [install the sensor](#Installer) onto the current system.
 Both selections install the same operating system and sensor software, the only difference being that the **encrypted** option encrypts the hard disks with a password (provided in a subsequent step during installation) that must be provided each time the sensor boots.
 There is some CPU overhead involved in an encrypted installation, so it is recommended that encrypted installations only be used for mobile installations (eg., on a sensor that may be shipped or carried for an incident response) and that the unencrypted option be used for fixed sensors in secure environments.
+* **Install Hedgehog Linux (advanced configuration)** allows you to configure installation fully using all of the [Debian installer](https://www.debian.org/releases/stable/amd64/) settings and should only be selected for advanced users who know what they're doing.
 * **Rescue system** is included for debugging and/or system recovery and should not be needed in most cases.

 ## <a name="Installer"></a>Installer